What is an .mcpb file?

 Traditional local servers package the complete server implementation directly in the .mcpb file.
 When you install it, the full server runs on your machine.
 This approach makes sense when you need complete control over execution, you're working with local files or databases, or you're building custom/private servers that shouldn't touch the cloud.

 MCPBundles uses the cloud approach because it's simpler for end users.
-But the format itself supports both patterns.
+But the format supports both patterns.

 Creating Your Own .mcpb Files

-Anthropic provides an official CLI tool that makes packaging straightforward:
+The official CLI tool makes packaging straightforward:

 npm install -g @anthropic-ai/mcpb